Frequently Asked Questions for Radiologic Technology

 Is there a "waiting list" for admission?

 There is no waiting list.
 Each year, applications are taken until the June 1 deadline and those applicants are considered for the class beginning in the Fall.
-Applications are considered for the current application period only.
+Applications are considered for the current application period only; must apply again each year.

-What should I include to make certain my radiography application is complete?
+What should I include to make certain my RADT program application is complete?

 A complete application consists of the completed application form, a one page essay on personal and professional goals, and documentation of educational background.
-To document educational background, a high school graduate with no college credit should submit one copy of their high school transcript and one copy of their official ACT scores.
-A student with college credit must submit one copy of their transcript from each college previously attended including JSCC.
+To document educational background, if an applicant has no college experience, copies of a high school transcript and ACT scores are required.
+An applicant having completed college coursework should submit a copy of transcripts from each college previously attended, including JSCC.
 Copies of transcripts from each college attended must be obtained by the student and submitted with the application.
 A single transcript showing transfer credit is not acceptable.
-It is the responsibility of the applicant to provide complete documentation (transcripts from each college attended including JSCC).
+It is the responsibility of the applicant to provide complete documentation (all required transcripts).
 Applications submitted without complete documentation will not be considered.
-Unofficial or student copies of transcripts are acceptable for application purposes for the radiography program, although JSCC will require official transcripts as part of the college admission process.
+Unofficial or student copies of transcripts are acceptable for application purposes for the RADT program, although JSCC will require official transcripts as part of the college admission process.

 All my college work is at JSCC.
 Is attaching a transcript to the application still necessary?